 The group's capital adequacy ratio exceeds by many times the requirement.
-At the end of June 2017, the group's ratio of CET1 to risk-weighted assets was 51.8 percent and that of the parent company 52.3 percent.
+At the end of June 2018, the group's ratio of CET1 to risk-weighted assets was 61.01 percent.

 The continuous SREP process is part of banking supervision activities carried by ECP.
 The banking supervision aims to ensure the quality of risk management methods, the capital adequacy and liquidity of credit institutions.